The 2018 winner of the Northern Book Prize is Amy Arnold, with her novel Slip of a Fish. For more information, please see our news item.

 For more information on our judges, click here.

-The winner of the Northern Book Prize will receive:
+Each year, the winner of the Northern Book Prize receives:

-- Creative editorial support from And Other Stories to develop the manuscript, if need be.
+- Creative editorial support from And Other Stories.

 - A contract for the book’s worldwide publication, distribution and representation from And Other Stories.